amirfaghihi/songs_project/README.md

 make install

 # Setup environment (optional - for custom MongoDB credentials)
-# cp .env.example .env
+# cp env.sample .env
-# Edit .env with your MongoDB username/password if needed
+# Edit .env with your values if needed

 # Initialize database and seed data
-make seed  # Seeds songs + test user (testuser/testpass)
+make seed  # Seeds songs + test user (default username: testuser; password is configured via env or generated)
 # Note: Passwords are stored as secure hashes in the database, never as plain text

 # Run